-Objectives Project Status Comments Project Delivery Scope Project delivered within the approved scope. - The Project includes a new four-lane bridge, improved connections to, from and near the bridge and dedicated walking and cycling lanes and is on track to be delivered within the approved scope.
+Objectives Project Status Comments Scope Project delivered within the approved scope.
+The Project includes a new four-lane bridge, improved connections to, from and near the bridge and dedicated walking and cycling lanes and is on track to be delivered within the approved scope.
 Schedule Project delivered within the approved schedule. • Schedule related risks and issues are being monitored, particularly in relation to regulatory authorizations required for in-river works and on-site investigative work.
 Budget Project delivered within the approved budget of \$1.377 billion.
-Project spending for the month of March 2022 was \$22.6 million.
-Total Project spending to date is \$472 million; the Project is forecast to be delivered within budget.
-Safety Ensure that Project work is performed safely and in compliance with all applicable safety regulations, and in accordance with government policy. • The health and safety plan for the Project work is in place.
+Project spending for the month of April 2022 was \$21 million.
+Total Project spending to date is \$493 million; the Project is forecast to be delivered within budget.
+Project Delivery Safety Ensure that Project work is performed safely and in compliance with all applicable safety regulations, and in accordance with government policy. • The health and safety plan for the Project work is in place.
 The plan includes specific COVID-19 protocols.
-12 Site Safety Inspections were conducted in the month.
-No lost time injuries occurred in the month.
-Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.9.
-The average Injury Rate for Bridge, Overpass, or Viaduct Construction or Repair from 2020 is 1.1 per WorkSafeBC.1 Quality Implement an effective Quality Management System. - Continued monitoring the Structural Steel fabrication, including steel component testing.
-Results to date have shown the steel to be of acceptable quality.
+8 site safety inspections were conducted in the month.
+No Lost Time Injuries (LTI) occurred in the month, however an incident that occurred in March 2022 was determined to meet the criteria of an LTI.
+Lost Time Injury Frequency Rate (LTIFR) for the Project is 1.1.
+The average Injury Rate for Bridge, Overpass, or Viaduct Construction or Repair from 2020 is 1.1 per WorkSafeBC.
+Quality Implement an effective Quality Management System.
+Continued monitoring the Structural Steel fabrication, including steel component testing.
 Environmental Ensure our work is performed in an environmentally responsible manner. • - Three environmental site inspections were conducted in the month.
 Archaeology Ensure the work is performed in a manner that meets the standards of the Heritage Conservation Act. • Continued to advance the archaeological field program in collaboration with Indigenous groups.
-Completed archaeology investigation at Pier S6.
-Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews. • Installation of rebar in preparation for additional concrete pile cap pour progressed at Pier S1.
-Piling at on-land Piers S2, S3, S4, S5, S7, S8, N2, and N3 continued in the month.
-Construction of crane pad for Pier S4 completed.
-Preparation work began for an additional hydraulic model test.
+Archaeological investigations for all bridge pier foundation locations in Surrey have been completed.
+Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews. • Installed rebar in preparation for additional concrete pile cap pour progressed at Pier S1.
+Work at on-land Piers S2, S3, S4, S5, S7, S8, N2, and N3 underway.
+Preparation works underway for an additional hydraulic model test.